Why are dogs scared of fireworks?

-- Choose a room which your pet is used to spending time in and is a comfortable and safe place for them.
+- Choose a room which your pet is used to spending time in and somewhere that’s comfortable and safe to help reduce fireworks stress in dogs.

 - Close all windows and doors, draw curtains and blinds to block out as much noise and light as possible.